 Knoll’s New West Hollywood Location Reflects History in the Making

-A new residential-focused Knoll store in West Hollywood, designed by Johnston Marklee, looks forward while taking cues from the furniture manufacturer’s vibrant past.
+A new residential-focused Knoll store, designed by Johnston Marklee, looks forward while taking cues from the furniture manufacturer’s vibrant past.

 To most, Knoll’s legacy is one expressed in tubular steel and bent plywood, shaped by masters such as Marcel Breuer, Mies van der Rohe, and Harry Bertoia.
 But Knoll, which celebrates its 80th anniversary this year, also revolutionized the way furniture was sold by creating showrooms that were as much design laboratories as they were sites of commerce.
 “The object,” Florence Knoll, the company’s trailblazing leader, has told Metropolis, “was to maintain a Knoll identity with different solutions in interior architecture.”